 MEA technology is commonly used to carry out real-time electrophysiology experiments both on in-vitro dissociated neurons and brain tissue slice preparations.
 The main characteristic of these experiments is that they are closed-loop experiments in which a feedback loop is implemented by delivering electrical stimuli to the electrodes while simultaneously recording from them.
 Electrical stimulation allows researchers to modulate neural activity in real-time in order to induce network plasticity or to simulate the effects of sensory input [23]–[26].
 In [25], [27]–[30] the authors investigated how to use electrical stimulation to evoke and modulate neural responses.
 For instance, in [29] the authors demonstrated selective learning in a network of real cortical neurons by implementing a closed-loop stimulation protocol that allowed them to map evoked neuronal responses to known stimuli.
 These responses were used to generate learning curves that described how the repeated stimulation protocols were inducing changes in the functional connections of the neuronal network.

-A seminal work on the efficacy of closed-loop systems is presented in [27], in which Bakkum et al. developed an adaptive training algorithm to investigate whether in-vitro neocortical networks could learn how to modulate their responses to achieve pre-determined activity states.
+Seminal work on the efficacy of closed-loop systems is presented in [27], in which Bakkum et al. developed an adaptive training algorithm to investigate whether in-vitro neocortical networks could learn how to modulate their responses to achieve pre-determined activity states.
 They exploited the advantages of working with a feedback loop to continuously improve the system performance by effectively selecting stimulus sequences that led to system performance improvement.
-Furthermore, they emphasized that the use of a closed-loop system allowed them to improve over time the ability of the MEA networks to respond with the desired responses, without inferring with the network’s functional connectivity.
+Furthermore, they emphasized that the use of a closed-loop system allowed them to improve over time the ability of the MEA networks to respond with the desired responses, without inferring (interfering?) with the network’s functional connectivity.
 In other words, they showed that cultured neuronal networks could be used as a black box, if combined with a system that is capable of correctly mapping all their electrical responses to a select set of stimuli.

 Other examples of MEA recordings integrated in a closed-loop system are presented in [25], [30], [31].
 In these studies the investigators used external stimulation and feedback loops to build complex hybrid systems in which cortical neuronal cultures were used to control computer simulations through artificial sensory-motor loops.
-Specifically, Dr. Potter and his group have created a computer animation of a freely moving animal and aimed to control its movements using neuronal responses recorded in real-time from a network of dissociated rat cortical neurons [28].
-In Figure 2.1 is shown the scheme of the implemented hybrid system.
+Specifically, in [xx], Potter et al. have created a computer animation of a freely moving animal and aimed to control its movements using neuronal responses recorded in real-time from a network of dissociated rat cortical neurons [28].
+In Figure 2.1 [... more explanation....] the hybrid system is shown.
 Their long-term goal was to use this closed-loop system to study learning in such in-vitro preparations.
 Despite the importance of their findings and the good performance they were able to achieve with their system, they could not quantify in detail how the complex network activity patterns were affected by stimulation and thus they could not precisely assess the effects of stimulation on network behavior.
-They were able to find that their hybrid system, thanks to the implemented feedback loop, could successfully map the range of electrical responses that the networks could display.
-This gave them the opportunity to improve system performance over time and show that MEA experiments are a promising tool to integrate natural and artificial “intelligence”.
+They were able to find that their hybrid system, thanks to the presence of a feedback loop, could successfully map the range of electrical responses that the networks generated? could display.
+This allowed the system performance to be improved and demonstrated that MEA experiments are a promising tool for integrating natural and artificial “intelligence.”